checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

 - encrypt data payloads
 - generate unique IDs, timestamps and date strings

-In many cases, we will need to pass data we have retrieved, modified or created into the main HTTP request from our setup script.
+In many cases, we will need to pass data we have retrieved, modified or created into the main HTTP request from within our setup script.
 To do this, we have direct access to every field of the `request` object:

 | property | description | type |
 | ------------- | ------------- | --- |